google/mangle/README.md

 ### Knowledge Graphs, Property Graphs

-When engineering requirements, it is useful to model a slice of the real world through a domain model and controlled vocabulary.
-Description logics use roles to describe how concepts interact, but the relationships are always binary.
+In requirements engineering, one needs to captures real world concepts in a domain model and controlled vocabulary.
+Description logics use roles to describe how concepts interact, but these relationships are always binary.
 Mangle can represent binary predicates, but also arbitrary n-ary relations.
+Moreover it also has support for structured data.

 ```
 one_or_two_leg_trip(Codes, Start, Destination, Price) :-